Sonya Dorman: Personal life

 Dorman was raised by foster parents in West Newbury, Massachusetts.
 After one year of college she worked in variety of jobs including working as a stable hand, maid, fish canner, riding instructor, and tuna boat cook.
-She had a brief first marriage (1945–46) before marrying Jack Dorman, and engineer, in 1950.
+She had a brief first marriage (1945–46) before marrying Jack Dorman, an engineer, in 1950.
 The couple had a daughter in 1959, and they lived in New York and Connecticut in the 1970s.
 After her divorce in 1986, Dorman moved to Taos, New Mexico, where she began publishing under her maiden name and where she lived until her death.